ExpHP/rsp2/doc/conventions.md

 ```

 The advantage of using `deperm` is that it composes properly; because the coords were left untouched, all previously-computed perms and deperms are still valid descriptions of their corresponding operators.

+## Footnotes

+[^1]: I am ignoring issues of floating point precision here.
+In reality, `equiv` must use a tolerance, and thus fails to be an equivalence relation in the strictest mathematical sense as it is not transitive.